OSTEOARTHRITIS, KNEE

 Weight loss showdown: surgery vs diet before knee or hip replacement

-Disease control TerminatedThis study aimed to see if bariatric surgery or medical weight loss could help severely obese patients (BMI over 40) lose enough weight to safely have hip or knee replacement surgery.
-Only 3 people joined before the study was stopped early.
-The goal was to find the best way to lo…
+Disease control TerminatedThis study aimed to see if bariatric surgery or medical weight loss (diet and exercise) helps severely obese patients lose enough weight to safely undergo hip or knee replacement.
+Only 3 people took part before the study was stopped early.
+The goal was to get patients to a BMI of…

 Matched conditions: OSTEOARTHRITIS, KNEE